cryptowerk/docs.cryptowerk.com/content/tutorials/9-makers-mint.md

 ![Verify Signed and Sealed Files](mm-verify.png)

+You will notice a `Verify Only` checkbox.
+Selecting this option will stop the app from listening for new or changed files and automatically sealing them.
+This 'verify mode' is useful if you are the recipient of sealed files.

 ## Keypairs for Signing
 To digitally sign a file you will need a so-called Keypair.
 The Keypair consists of a Public Key and a Private Key.
 If you don't have a Keypair, the app will create a pair for you.
 Simply check the box `Provide Signatures` and you are all set.